A Dynamical Systems Perspective on the Analysis of Neural Networks: Mean-Field Limits, Generative Models and Optimization

 Now one could argue that there is an ongoing recent stream of network architecture and algorithm refinements in ML/AI, and that this could require to rethink the NDS model class \eqref{cekk_eq:key} discussed above.
 A closer mathematical look indicates that a very mild generalization already suffices.

 For example, consider recurrent neural networks (RNNs) and their various incarnations.
-One typical formulation of the dynamical update rule for an RNN is given by \be x_{k+1}= Ax_k + B G(x_{k-1})+CX + b_k \ee where $x_k\in\R^n$, $A,B,C$ are matrices, $b_k$ are biases and $X$ represents the input data.
+One typical formulation of the dynamical update rule for an RNN is given by \be x_{k+1}= Ax_k + B \tilde{G}(x_{k-1})+CX + b_k \ee where $x_k\in\R^n$, $A,B,C$ are matrices, $b_k$ are biases, $\tilde{G}:\R^n\rightarrow\R^n$ is the given nonlinearity (or activation function), and $X$ represents the input data.
 Equation~\eqref{cekk_eq:delayRNN} arises as the time discretization of a delay differential equation with a suitable fixed delay.
 Clearly~\eqref{cekk_eq:delayRNN} defines a dynamical system with memory, which is actually an old idea~\cite{Roberts3,Anderson2} predating significantly the more modern use of time delay neural networks~\cite{Waibel}; see also Section~\ref{cekk_sec:delay} for the importance of delays for embedding/approximation properties.

 One of the main variants associated to~\eqref{cekk_eq:delayRNN} are long short-term memory (LSTM) architectures~\cite{HochreiterSchmidhuber} .
 Although it is technically tedious, also LSTMs can be associated with dynamical systems with delay~\cite{Sherstinsky}.
 Effectively, any recurrent network can also be viewed from a network dynamics perspective as an NDS with longer-range connections.
 In fact, we have already seen Hopfield and Boltzmann-machine examples above, which are all-to-all connected in generic cases.
 Other examples with a direct link are echo-state networks (ESN) and reservoir computers ~\cite{Jaeger,OzturkXuPrincipe,Appeltantetal}.